Jamie-/la-fortuna-snake/README.md

 Snake game for the LaFortuna from the University of Southampton.

 You can either compile and flash from source or flash the included hex file in `bin/snake.hex`.
+Both of these require `dfu-programmer` to be installed and setup correctly.
+For compiling you will also need `avr-gcc` and `avr-objcopy`.

 ## Compiling ##
 Use the makefile included by running `make`.
 This will compile from source to a hex file which is then flashed to the La Fortuna.